galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 ## Collapse data into a single dataset

 We now extracted meaningful fields from VCF datasets.
 But they still exist as a collection.
 To move towards secondary analysis we need to **collapse** this collection into a single dataset.
-For more information about collapsing collections see this video:
+For more information about collapsing collections see [this video on collections](https://www.youtube.com/embed/ypuFZ1RKMIY).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ypuFZ1RKMIY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > <hands-on-title>Collapse a collection</hands-on-title>
 >